Revised October, 2018.

 Barley is a short-season, early maturing crop and is likely the world’s oldest cultivated grain.
-It is produced in a variety of climates in both irrigated and dryland production areas.
-Barley is the third largest feed grain crop produced in the United States after corn and sorghum (USDA ERS, 2017).
+It is produced in a variety of climates in both irrigated and dry-land production areas.
+Barley is the one of the largest feed grain crop produced in the United States.

 Barley is used for livestock feed, human food, and malt production.
 Each of these uses is best met with specific barley varieties.
 About three-quarters of barley production is used for food/malt purposes, and the remainder is used as animal feed.
 Some barley varieties are better suited for feed and others for malting purposes.
 High-quality feed barley contains high protein levels and test weights, while low protein levels and plumpness are necessary for malting purposes.
 However, some varieties can be used for either purpose and, in many cases, their use depends upon agronomic situations.